waynodiablo/Oystercard/bookmark_manager/06_using_data_mapper.md

 We've built a database, added a database table, and played with some data in that table.
 To do all of this, we used the command-line program `psql`, and a bunch of SQL code.

 Reading and writing data from and to a database using SQL is a painful thing to do.
-SQL isn't a great language for programmers to interact with data: it's cumbersome and abstract.
+SQL isn't a great language for programmers to interact with data.
+It's verbose.
+And it's abstracted from the relationships you care about: the ones between the objects in your domain model.

 In this challenge, you will do all the interactions with a database you just did in SQL, using an **Object-Relational Map** (**ORM**).
 You will use **DataMapper** as your ORM.